Acid-base properties of aqueous solutions of salts with ions from both acids and bases

-Many salts contains ions that affect the pH in an aqueous solution in both acidic and basic direction
+Salts contains ions that may affect the pH in aqueous solutions in both acidic and basic directions.

 It is possible to predict whether an aqueous solution of a salt with both basic and acidic properties will be basic, acidic or neutral by comparing the Ka value for the acidic ion with the Kb value for the basic ion.